And we bet you our Oma’s favourite bikini that you’ve only got a vague idea of all the awesome things happening around Vienna this summer.

 1. Make the most out of the events happening as part of the festival, Kultursommer Wien

-The program is verrrrry diverse, with 2,000 artists hitting the stage as part of over 800 acts.
+The program is verrrrry diverse, with many artists hitting the stage.
 On the cultural menu, there’s Classical music, Jazz, Pop and Rap concerts, readings, comedy shows, along with dance performances, and lots more.

 Events are taking place on Thursdays, Fridays, Saturdays and Sundays, and the admission is FREE.
 Yup, you’ve read that right, it will cost you nothing to attend any one of these culture-packed events.

-Be sure to check out the program on their website – they’re updating it almost regularly!
+Be sure to check out the calendar on their website – they’re updating it almost regularly!

 2. Explore the city’s fascinating museums by getting a Bundesmuseenkarte